 Photography - ISO, What it Means and What it Does ISO or ASA in Photography – Sensitivities in Camera Sensors ISO (I.S.O.) is the abbreviation for the International Organization of Standardization, a governing body based in Europe that provides the standards for a wide variety of subjects.
 For photographers the key standard is Film Speed ratings.
 In the past this was known as ASA or the American Standards Association (Now discontinued and replaced by the American National Standards Institute or ANSI), and you could buy your films in ASA 50, 100, 200, 400, 800 and 1600.
-Most decent cameras now have interchangeable ISO settings which is especially useful for digital photography because, as discussed in the previous chapter, you can change the ISO setting for every shot you take without the need to change film.
-So what ARE the settings and how do they affect your photos?
-The standard I.S.O that most people use everyday, giving accurate colour rendition and “clean” noise-free images is 100 I.S.O.
-50 I.S.O or less Standard I.S.O – 100 Quality
+Camera-Exposure A photograph's exposure determines how light or dark an image will appear when it's been captured by your camera.
+Believe it or not, this is determined by just three camera settings: aperture, ISO and shutter speed (the "exposure triangle").
+Mastering their use is an essential part of developing an intuition for photography.
+Achieving the correct exposure is a lot like collecting rain in a bucket.

 Light as Waves Unlike water waves, light waves follow more complicated paths, and they don't need a medium to travel through.
 When the 19th century dawned, no real evidence had accumulated to prove the wave theory of light.
 That changed in 1801 when Thomas Young, an English physician and physicist, designed and ran one of the most famous experiments in the history of science.
 It's known today as the double-slit experiment and requires simple equipment -- a light source, a thin card with two holes cut side by side and a screen.
 To run the experiment, Young allowed a beam of light to pass through a pinhole and strike the card.
 If light contained particles or simple straight-line rays, he reasoned, light not blocked by the opaque card would pass through the slits and travel in a straight line to the screen, where it would form two bright spots.
-Young's work sparked a new way of thinking about light.